adriancodes/ccapi/README.md

 * I deployed this application to AWS Elastic Beanstalk with a PostgreSQL RDS for the backend
 * I decided to let the user enter the dates using the same format found in the CSV file but I transform them in the application.
 * Since this is for testing purposes, I did not impliment any security features or API versioning schemes.
+* The API requires you make requests with the Content-Type header set to ```application/json```

 # ADDED GEMS

 * RSpec : API Testing
 * PG : PostgreSQL in Production
-* Puma : Elastic Beanstalk Deployment
+* Puma : Elastic Beanstalk Deployment Instance Running Puma

 ## Exposed API Calls